Rule 5160-10-25 | DMEPOS: lactation pumps.

 (A) Definitions and explanations.

 (1) "Multiple-user lactation pump" is a lactation pump that is safe for sequential use by multiple individuals.
 (The term "hospital-grade," which is often applied to such a pump, is not recognized by the United States food and drug administration.)
 A multiple-user lactation pump comes with a separate set of accessories (e.g., breast shields, tubing) for each individual, which reduces the risk of contamination.
 It generally features adjustable suction pressure and adjustable pumping speed.
 It is intended only for temporary, short-term use.

 (2) The prescriber of a lactation pump may be involved in the care of the individual woman, of the infant, or of both.

-(C) Requirements, constraints, and limitations.
+(C) Constraints and limitations.

-(1) The warranty period for a covered manual or electric lactation pump is one year from the date of delivery.
+(1) The warranty period for a covered single-user manual or electric lactation pump is one year from the date of delivery.

 (2) When a manual lactation pump is supplied as part of a pump accessory kit, separate payment will not be made for the manual lactation pump, nor will separate payment be made for an additional manual lactation pump.

 Last updated January 3, 2022 at 9:50 AM